selym3/GraphingLibrary/README.md

 ## Features

-* Abstractions to handle SDL initialization (not well supported) and user input
+* Filter classes to handle clone operations and filtering values
+* DataQueue class to wrap a queue of doubles with relevant information and limited size
-* Graph data class to represent data
+* SDL Implementation to display DataQueues and RenderConfig class to change how data is displayed

 ## TODO

-* Add filtered graph datas
-* Be able to create references to graph datas that you are passing into the graph
-* More secure SDL code & the pan and zooming needs work
+* Figure out GUI
+* Come up with test code to simulate how gui might work